-There are presently eight directors of the Company and the board of directors have fixed the number of directors for the time being at eight.
+There are presently eight directors of the Company and the board of directors have fixed the number of directors at eight.
 Each director elected will hold office until the next annual general meeting or until a successor is duly elected or appointed, unless his or her office is earlier vacated in accordance with the by-laws of the Company.
-The Company has adopted a majority voting policy with respect to the election of directors - see Schedule "A", "Statement of Corporate Governance Practices - Majority Voting Policy" for details.